ninjamuffin99/RITZ/README.md

     the amount needed text dissapears
 * Added vertical locked doors

-## Checkpoints
-* Camera zooms in on rats while they talk.
-Iunno I thought it looked cool.

-## Spikes
-* Spikes no longer use a box for a hitshape, the collision matches the traignle graphic

 ## Level changes
 * Adjusted many gaps and jumpable spots to account for the new movement settings and abilities